Search the Libraries for books, journals, articles, media and more.

 Using the University Libraries online catalog, you can both browse our physical and digital holdings and you can search for known items.
 Visit lib.umn.edu to get started with searching.
 The first think you'll see is the Libraries Search box

 You can also search our subject guides to find resources on a specific topic.
+You can find a link to the research guides on the homepage of the libraries website.
 These are lists of databases and resources that the librarian who is responsible for that area has put together that are the best fit for that topic.
 If you ever have questions about a database listed on a guide you can reach out to that librarian and they will be happy to help!

 Once you have decided where to search here are some tips that can help in finding the best sources for what you need.
 You can also check out the library tutorial creating an effective search strategy to learn more about these tips.